Characters: Daring Do Notable Expanded Universe Characters

 - Light is Good: Of course, this is played straight when Clear is brought back to sanity.

-- Madden Into Misanthropy: When Clear went mad and became Goblin Grave, his desire to hunt and kill eventually became obsession, and he kills any creature that dares to enter his section of the woods.
+- Madden Into Misanthropy: When Clear went mad and became Greyhound Grave, his desire to hunt and kill eventually became obsession, and he kills any creature that dares to enter his section of the woods.

 - Must Make Amends: Clear feels great guilt over trying to murder Daring and Shudder, and is desperate to earn their forgiveness.